EQ Filter Slope Myths: Why Steeper Isn’t Always Better

 A 48 dB/oct high-cut can sound sudden or synthetic

-The slope controls how the filter transitions into the cut – not just how steep it looks on screen.
+The slope controls how quickly the filter transitions into the cut.

 That transition is what your ear reacts to.